Fleet Risk Management: How to Keep Your Fleet Safe During COVID-19

 - Structure your routes carefully.
 Your drivers can follow all of the tips above, but it won’t make much difference if you don’t structure your routes in such a way that they can easily get at least eight hours of rest in between runs.
 Take care to schedule them in ways that help prevent drowsy driving.

 Gridline and Lytx Are Here to HelpYour fleet is facing unique challenges as the COVID-19 pandemic rages on.
 Know that Gridline and Lytx are here to help you with fleet risk management.
-We’ll continue to provide blog articles and other information that help you run a safe, efficient fleet.
+Schedule a call today to learn more, and we’ll continue to provide blog articles and other information that help you run a safe, efficient fleet.

 1 “Sleep in America Poll,” National Sleep Foundation, 2005.